bayesopt/bayesopt.github.io/index.md

 weight: -1
 ---

+## Recent news

+Author notifications are out!

+Thanks to support from Microsoft Research, this year's BayesOpt will provide partial travel grants to help students participate to the workshop.
+To apply, send an email to calandra@ias.tu-darmstadt.de including:

+  - information about the applicant (name, surname, position, and affiliation);
+  - information about any BayesOpt 2015 papers for which the applicant is an author;
+  - the applicant's CV.

+The application deadline for travel grants is **November 24th**.
+Note that, if funds allow it, we will also consider non-author students with interest in Bayesian optimization, so please apply!

 ## Bayesian Optimization: Scalability and Flexibility

 Bayesian optimization has emerged as an exciting subfield of machine learning